traject/traject/README.md

 Traject runs under jruby (9.0.x or higher), MRI ruby (2.3.x or higher), or probably any other ruby platform.

-We think, at least for MARC input, **traject should run much faster on JRuby** where it can use multi-core parallelism, and the Java Marc4J marc reader.
-If performance is a concern, you should measure timing running traject on JRuby.
-(This likely does not apply to XML input)
+Once you have ruby installed, just `$ gem install traject`.

+**If you are processing MARC input, you will probably get significant performance improvements on JRuby.** If you are processing Marc-XML (rather than binary Marc21), you should additionally get even more performance improvements by using the [traject-marc4j_reader](https://github.com/traject/traject-marc4j_reader) gem on JRuby (see installation instructions there).
+If performance is a concern, and you are processing MARC, we recommend benchmarking traject on JRuby.
+(JRuby is not currently recommended for non-MARC XML input.)

 Some options for installing a ruby other than your system-provided one are [chruby](https://github.com/postmodern/chruby) and [ruby-install](https://github.com/postmodern/ruby-install#readme).

-Once you have ruby, just `$ gem install traject`.

-**If you are using JRuby _and_ MARC processing**, also `$ gem install 'traject-marc4j_reader'`, to install the JRuby MARC reader used as default for MARC reading under JRuby.

 ## Configuration files